-The book is life changing and I recommend you read go beyond this article and read it in its entirety when you have the time BUT this post will give you about 95% of the core information from the book.
+The book is life changing and I recommend you read go beyond this article and read it in its entirety when you have the time BUT this post will give you a quick overview of the key takeaways from the book.

-After reading/watching (and subscribing to my channel on YouTube), IMMEDIATELY craft out your own miracle morning.
+After reading this post, IMMEDIATELY go and craft out your own miracle morning.
 Literally, with a pen and paper.
 Write it down.

 Don’t worry if it isn’t perfect right away, you’ll refine it as you go.